JPC SYSTEMIC PATHOLOGY

 TYPICAL CLINICAL FINDINGS:

-· Mentation changes, seizures, vestibular disturbances, and vision loss
+· Mentation changes, seizures, vestibular disturbances, and vision loss,

 TYPICAL GROSS FINDINGS:

-· Considerable variation with most being poorly defined
+· Considerable variation, most are poorly defined

 · Distortion of the sulci and gyri may occur with tumor expansion